K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 >![openpaas-servicepack-36]

 ##### <a name="24"/>3.3.3. src
-Configures a component source code or pre-compiled software file used in service release.
+Configures a component source code or pre-compiled software file used in a service release.

 >![openpaas-servicepack-37]